AtiUsm/MuseASTE/README.md

 # Demo
 *Added November 11*
 Demo gives you a sneak-peek in to one of our ASTE knowledge graphs and allows you to play with it.
-We created topic and ASTE labels for one car in our dataset (alternatively you can substitute segment-wise topic labels from primary dataset for more), and implemented this demo using streamlit.
+We created topic and ASTE labels for one car in our dataset (alternatively you can substitute segment-wise topic labels from primary dataset for more), and implemented a demo online graph inspection tool using streamlit.
 It also gives an insight into the aspect, sentiment, opinion annotations.
 ![Screenshot (166)](https://github.com/user-attachments/assets/eb01bc87-051f-4cc1-ae06-3a71d327bbad)